-Just received an unexpected utility bill or a bill higher than you budgeted for and don’t have the money to pay for it?
+Just received an unexpected utility bill, or a bill higher than you budgeted for and don’t have the money to pay for it?
 Don’t worry!
 In this article, you will find out what help is available to you to help pay off those bills.

 What should you do when you get unexpected utility bills?

-Although you might want to bury your head in the sand and forget about it, that bill won’t go away by itself so you are better off working out how to pay off the bill now.
+Although you might want to bury your head in the sand and forget about it, that bill won’t go away by itself, so you are better off working out how to pay off the bill now.
 Once you get over the shock, here is a plan of action to help you resolve the situation:

 - Have a look at your finances and see if there is any way you can free up money to pay off the bill.
 Look for payments you can postpone or cancel without any extra fees.
-For example, you might want to cancel your gym membership or magazine subscription to help you pay off unexpected utility bills without any extra fees or charges.
+For example, you might want to cancel your gym membership or magazine subscription to help you pay off unexpected utility bills without any additional fees or charges.

-- If you really don’t have the money to pay that bill, explore what options you have for borrowing money.
+- If you really don’t have the money to pay that bill, explore your options for borrowing money.
 The cheapest option is to ask friends or family to help you out.
 If you are not comfortable doing that, look into short term finance options.
 You’ll be surprised to find that they actually might save you money.
 If you take a £500 loan from Cashfloat and pay it back two weeks later, you will only pay back a small amount of interest.
-Is it worth paying small money to keep your electricity and water on?
+Is it worth paying little money to keep your electricity and water on?
 Is it worth it to keep your credit score healthy?
 Well, that is up to you.
-If you do decide to borrow, make sure that you pay back your loan on time.
+If you decide to borrow, make sure that you pay back your loan on time.
 The last thing you want is to run into late payment fees and extra interest charges.

 Financial help with energy bills